 - 1360 Pages - 08/31/2012 (Publication Date) - Crossway (Publisher)

 - VIBRANT SHADES – The round 4mm soft lead core is perfect for bold expressive drawings.
 The highly pigmented colour is easy to apply and produces a vibrant finish.
 Includes a range of 12 colours.
+Give the gift of creativity this holiday season!

 - WATER SOLUBLE – Expand your creative possibilities.
 Water soluble pencils can be used dry for expressive drawings, or washed out with water to create a bright, yet translucent ink-like effect.